webolton/sel_project_blog/about/index.md

 Presently, I am a software developer at a small Ruby on Rails firm, [Neomind Labs](http://www.neomindlabs.com/){:target='_blank'}, here in beautiful Philadelphia, PA.
 I live with my wife, [Sara Wachter-Boettcher](http://www.sarawb.com/){:target='_blank'}, and two large cats.

-The DigitalSEL is an effort to bring my professional work in programing to bear on my academic research interests.
+The [DigitalSEL](http://digitalsel.org/){:target='_blank'} is an effort to bring my professional work in programing to bear on my academic research interests.
 My goal is to present a first-rate edition of the *SEL* that uses both a digital format and sophistocated programming to help scholars think about medieval texts and textual studies in new and enlightening ways.